Ethereum is no longer absent: Virtuals ACP opens the door to the AI trillion-dollar economy

 Like Cosmos’ IBC, ACP provides the foundational interoperability layer for all Agents.

 ACP is independent of any specific AI framework.
-Whether it's GAME, ElizaOS, or others, while the exact level of ACP support remains to be seen, the official vision clearly includes interoperation between Agents built on different frameworks.
+Whether using GAME, ElizaOS, or others—though the extent of ACP support remains unclear—the official vision promises interconnectivity across Agents built on different frameworks.

-We know GAME is Virtuals’ flagship framework, but Web3 AI still hosts various other frameworks — or even custom ones developed by individuals.
+We know GAME is Virtuals’ flagship framework, but Web3 AI still hosts various other frameworks, including custom-built ones by developers.

-ACP’s multi-framework compatibility ensures Agents across all frameworks can share in the prosperity of the AI Agent era.
+ACP’s cross-framework compatibility ensures Agents from any framework can benefit from the AI Agent era.

-For developers, integrating with ACP becomes not only attractive — it becomes essential.
+For developers, integrating with ACP becomes highly attractive—if not essential.

-Just as Web3 developers universally learn or issue tokens using ERC standards,
+Just as Web3 developers universally learn or issue tokens via ERC standards,

-integrating with ACP will become a standard capability for future AI Agent developers.
+integrating with ACP will become a standard skill for future AI Agent developers.

-Recalling my interview last year with Weekee, co-founder of Virtuals (link: Interview with Virtuals Protocol Co-Founder), he stated: “Virtuals is a Layer 1 — it should be viewed and valued as such.”
+Recalling my interview last year with Weekee, co-founder of Virtuals (Interview Link: Talking with Virtuals Protocol Co-Founder), he stated: “Virtuals is a Layer 1—we should evaluate Virtuals through the lens of a Layer 1 and value it accordingly.”

-We are one step closer to that reality — and may eventually transcend even the definition of Layer 1.
+We are now one step closer to that reality—and may eventually transcend even the Layer 1 definition.

-GAME is a framework, offering convenience to developers;
+GAME is the framework, offering tools for developers;

 But Virtuals itself defies easy categorization.

-GAME and ACP are developed by Virtuals and allow rapid integration into the broader Virtuals ecosystem;
+GAME and ACP are developed by Virtuals and seamlessly plug into its broader ecosystem;

 Agents across different chains can launch via Virtuals;

-Users stake Virtuals ecosystem tokens, including $VIRTUAL itself, gaining eligibility for ecosystem airdrops;
+Users stake Virtuals ecosystem tokens—including $VIRTUAL itself—and gain access to ecosystem airdrops;

-Staking a certain threshold of $VIRTUAL grants access to governance rights.
+Holding a sufficient stake of $VIRTUAL grants governance rights.

-Frameworks are seen as the foundational infrastructure for AI Agents,
+Frameworks are viewed as the underlying infrastructure for AI Agents,

-but Virtuals may now occupy a role even more critical than that.
+but Virtuals may now occupy a position even more critical than that of a framework.

-Could there be a Layer 1 dedicated to AI Agents?
+Could there be a Layer 1 dedicated specifically to AI Agents?

 Virtuals Protocol.

-How is the Virtuals Agent city-state progressing today?
+How is the Virtuals Agent city-state developing today?

-According to @gkisokay’s ecosystem map, the Virtuals ecosystem now spans 11 major categories — including lifestyle, DeFAI, prediction markets, infrastructure, and gaming — with over 100 Agents.
+According to @gkisokay’s ecosystem map, the Virtuals ecosystem spans 11 major categories—including lifestyle, DeFAI, prediction markets, infrastructure, and gaming—with over 100 Agents already active.

 Unlike Web2, Web3 AI Agents grow natively on-chain.

-And the recently trending topic of “stablecoins” is poised to elevate the on-chain economy to new heights.
+And the recently discussed “stablecoin” narrative is poised to elevate on-chain economies to new heights.

-In an example from Virtuals ACP’s official materials, AIXVC collaborates with multiple Agents to offer users diversified yield opportunities.
+In an example from Virtuals ACP’s official material, AIXVC collaborates with multiple Agents to offer users diverse yield opportunities.

-Yet this was before factoring in the economic boom driven by stablecoins.
+Yet this scenario didn’t even include the economic boom driven by stablecoins.

 What if AIXVC could directly trade and manage more Web2 assets on-chain?

 Jae-Sonn (@zer0xdawn), head of ACP, told us in an interview: “ACP is a product designed to drive a trillion-dollar economy.”
 Ethereum turned code into money; ACP will turn Agents into a trillion-dollar workforce.
-Imagine millions to billions of on-chain Agents providing services, trading, and collaborating permissionlessly — ACP is the foundational layer enabling Agents to hit “send” on payment rails at Stripe’s scale, without ever leaving the blockchain.
-We aren’t speculating about the future; we’re formally embedding it into EVM and the broader ecosystem today.
+Imagine millions to billions of on-chain Agents providing services, trading, and collaborating permissionlessly—we can see ACP as the foundational layer enabling Agents to hit “send” on payment rails at Stripe’s scale, without ever leaving the blockchain.
+We aren’t speculating about the future; we’re formally writing it into EVM and the broader ecosystem today.

-If you missed Uniswap writing the foundational rules of DeFi, or OpenSea launching the NFT explosion — this time, Virtuals will write the first line of code for a new AI commercial logic with ACP.
+If you missed Uniswap setting the foundational rules for DeFi, or OpenSea launching the NFT explosion—this time, Virtuals will write the first line of code for a new AI business logic with ACP.

-The trillion-dollar door to Web3 AI is opening — ACP is here!
+The trillion-dollar gate to Web3 AI is opening—ACP is here!

 Join TechFlow official community to stay tuned